 As we saw elsewhere, sometimes the voices in your head are not God speaking, sometimes the voices lie.
 Also, you should not believe everything you think.
 More is likely to be revealed.

-Prayer, meditation and a conscious contact with your higher power would be good tools to start with.
-Also throw in some action.
+Prayer, meditation, and conscious contact with your higher power would be good tools to start with.
+Also, throw in some action.
 Not works.
 That is just doing the motions.
 Action is the things you do because of your beliefs and values.
 Not things you do to pay off your fines for past bad behavior.

 So there you have it.
 I have explained the difference between Religion and Spirituality and tried to sell you on a set of shiny new spiritual tools.
 But I didn’t include any instruction manual for those spiritual tools.